greenboxal/doggohub/doc/user/project/koding.md

 You should see the details of your repository imported into your Koding instance.
-Once it's completed it will lead you to the Stack Editor and from there you can start using your new stack integrated with your project on your GitLab instance.
+Once it's completed it will lead you to the Stack Editor and from there you can start using your new stack integrated with your project on your DoggoHub instance.
 For details about what's next you can follow [this guide](https://www.koding.com/docs/creating-an-aws-stack) from step 8.

 Once stack initialized you will see the `README.md` content from your project